triposat/Marvin-Assistant/README.md

 ### <h3 align="center"><a href="https://github.com/Iamtripathisatyam/Mini_Assistant/blob/main/Mini%20Assistant/Assistant/Mini%20Assistant.py"><img src="https://img.shields.io/badge/-MINI ASSISTANT-black?logo=python&logoColor=yellow&style=flat-square"></a><h3/>

 ### What can Assistant do?
-   - Wish you(Good Morning, Good Afternoon, and Good Evening) according to time
+   - At first, it will Wish you (Good Morning, Good Afternoon, and Good Evening) according to time
    - Search the Wikipedia of items
    - Searching the items on YouTube
-   - Tell you Time and Date
+   - Tell you Current Time and Date
    - Play Song
    - Open WhatsApp
    - Open LinkedIn